River warbler

 The river warbler (Locustella fluviatilis) is an Old World warbler in the genus Locustella.
-It breeds in eastern and central Europe, and into the western Palearctic.
-It is migratory, wintering in inland southern Africa, from around the Zambezi River south to the vicinity of Pretoria in South Africa.
+It breeds in eastern and central Europe and is migratory, wintering in inland southern Africa, from around the Zambezi River south to the vicinity of Pretoria in South Africa.

 Taxonomy and etymology

 The genus name Locustella is from Latin and is a diminutive of locusta, "grasshopper".
 This refers to the song of the common grasshopper warbler and some others in this genus.
 The specific fluviatilis is Latin for "of a river".